State Pension (United Kingdom): Pensions Act 2007

+Pensions Act 2014

 The government originally proposed that in April 2017 the basic State Pension and Second State Pension should both be replaced by a single, flat-rate pension.
-A green paper was issued in April 2011, followed by a White Paper in January 2013.
-The amount of an individual's flat-rate pension would depend on the number of qualifying years, with 35 qualifying years being needed for the maximum pension and pro-rata amounts for fewer qualifying years, subject to a minimum of about eight years.
+A green paper was issued in April 2011, followed by a white paper in January 2013.
 Rights already earned to a Second State Pension would not be lost.
-In the 2013 budget it was announced that introduction of the single tier pension will be brought forward by one year to 6 April 2016.
+In the 2013 budget it was announced that introduction of the single tier pension would be brought forward by one year to 6 April 2016.

 The new "single-tier" State Pension would be worth £144 a week (in 2012-13 terms).
 Provided they have 35 qualifying years, individuals would actually receive £144 a week, plus a "protected amount" if they have already earned a second State pension greater than £37 a week (which is the difference between the current basic State Pension and the proposed flat-rate pension), and minus a "rebate-derived amount" if they have paid smaller National Insurance contributions because they were "contracted out" of the Second State Pension Scheme (or its predecessor, the State Earnings Related Pension Scheme).

 The new, single-tier State Pension would eventually remove the need for Pension Credit.
 It is also proposed that various rules regarding marriage, divorce and bereavement would be phased out.
 This would mean that Category B pensions (see above) would be replaced by Category A pensions for everyone, although any rights to a Category B pension that existed at the implementation date would be preserved.

-These changes are now law, they were enacted by the Pensions Act 2014 which received royal assent on 14 May 2014.
+These changes are now law; they were enacted by the Pensions Act 2014, which received royal assent on 14 May 2014.